 Building insulation has an influence on the energy saving potential here: The worse the existing thermal insulation of a building is, the more energy can be saved by using the IReflex product.
 But even in passive houses the radiation values could be improved with IReflex.
 Through its cooperation partners in the wall paint sector, ECKART currently offers the product as

-a universally applicable pigment powder or as an aqueous pigment concentrate.
+a universally applicable pigment powder.
 IReflex is solvent-free, contains no water-polluting substances (corresponds to the Ecolabel) and is therefore very environmentally friendly.
 The breathability of the wall is maintained.
 The finished paint can be applied with all common application methods.

 PagesAll results Pages

 Further information & other contentAll results Content